evoheal/EPID-700/README.md

 * Final draft of citable work live on course page **12/8**
 * Submission of citable work to indexed repository **12/15**

+This timeline is recommended to ensure that submission to an indexed repository is completed by **December 15, 2023**.